swzoeller/NLP-Capstone/README.md

 ![Function Sample](https://github.com/swzoeller/NLP-Capstone/blob/main/Images/prediction.png)

 ### Conclusions
-- While there appears to be a detectable difference in the way right or left leaning politicians tweet, the model does not perfectly distinguish between the two and could use further tuning.
+- While there appears to be a detectable difference in the way right or left leaning politicians tweet, the model does not perfectly distinguish between the two and could use further tuning
-- Model could be more accurate with added classes, such as “neutral”, “mild right bias”, “mild left bias”.
+- Model could be more accurate with added classes, such as “neutral”, “mild right bias”, “mild left bias”
-- If the model were to be used, it could label articles/posts as “May Contain Political Bias” for the content that is  determined to be far right or left (based on their probabilities).
+- If the model were to be used, it could label articles/posts as “May Contain Political Bias” for the content that is  determined to be far right or left (based on their probabilities)
-- This would allow readers to at least be aware that there may be bias.
+- This would allow readers to at least be aware that there may be bias

 ### Next Steps
 - Expand classes